ngs-docs/2022-GGG201b-lab/lab-7.md

 what's going on here?

 ::::info
-How do we count the number of reads in a file??
+How do we count the number of reads in a file?

+And how do we turn that into an estimate of coverage?
 ::::